lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 and structs include the additional (non-TL-UL standard) user extension signals per direction to carry chip specific user bits.

+The function of the user bits are separately described in a separate table.

 | Signal Name | Direction | Description |
 | --- | --- | --- |
 | `a_valid`           | output | Request from host is valid |